FelipeOlivares-ICCI-UCN/Taller-4/README.md

     ├── App
     ├── AppSystem
     └── AppSystemImpl
----

 data/                # Persistent storage
     ├── Sobres.txt      # Saved card data
-    └── defaultImage.jpeg # Default image of the card. **MUST NOT DELETE, BUT CAN BE REPLACED*/
+    └── defaultImage.jpeg # Default image of the card. ** MUST NOT DELETE, BUT CAN BE REPLACED **
----

 required/  # Extra stuff required for the asignement
     ├── Domain Model.pdf
     └── Class Diagram.pdf